Register with OVA

-- Keep the OVA informed as to your current address and phone number.
+- Keep the OVA informed on your current address and phone number.

 PA SAVIN is the Pennsylvania Statewide Automated Victim Information and Notification system.
 It is a valuable service giving crime victims and other concerned citizens free and confidential notifications about an inmate’s release, transfer or escape.
-PA SAVIN gives you timely information on specific offenders, 24-hours a day, over the phone, through the Internet, or by email.
+PA SAVIN gives you timely information on specific individuals, 24-hours a day, over the phone, through the internet, or by email.

 The Release Process

 In Pennsylvania, most offenders receive a minimum and maximum sentence.
 By law, they are required to serve the entire minimum sentence before being considered for release on parole.
-Nine months prior to the offender’s minimum sentence date, victims who are registered with OVA will be notified of their opportunity to provide input into the parole process via options such as oral testimony, a written statement, video-taped comments, or in person victim testimony to the PBPP.
-Four months prior to the offender’s minimum sentence date, the PBPP begins to review a variety of factors to determine the offender’s eligibility for parole.
+Nine months prior to the offender’s minimum sentence date, victims who are registered with OVA will be notified of their opportunity to provide input into the parole process via options such as oral testimony, a written statement, video-taped comments, or in-person victim testimony to the PBPP.
+Four months prior to the inmate’s minimum sentence date, the PBPP begins to review a variety of factors to determine the person's eligibility for parole.
 The victim’s comments are seen to be an important part of the final decision-making process.